c3n3/aitpi/README.md

     - "type": specifies what type of input this unit is
         - Valid types: 'button', 'encoder'
     - "mechanism": This tells Aitpi by what mechanism the input will be watched
-        - Valid mechanisms: 'key_interrupt', 'key_input', 'gpio'
+        - Valid mechanisms: 'key_interrupt', 'key_input', 'rpi_gpio'
             - key_interrupt: Uses [pynput](https://pypi.org/project/pynput/) to set interrupts on your keyboard itself
             - key_input: Manual in-code input through the function 'aitpi.takeInput'
-            - gpio: Raspberry pi GPIO input, all input units are assumed to be active high
+            - rpi_gpio: Raspberry pi GPIO input, all input units are assumed to be active high
-    - "trigger": The key string or gpio number that will trigger input
+    - "trigger": The key string or gpio number that will trigger input for a button
+        - NOTE: This is only needed if 'type' equals 'button'
         - Valid triggers: Any string, or any valid unused gpio number on a raspberry pi
+            - Note strings of more than one char will not work with key_interrupt (pynput)
+    - "left_trigger" and "right_trigger: The key string or gpio numbers that will act as a left or right for an encoder
+        - NOTE: These are only needed if 'type' equals 'encoder'
+        - Valid left_triggers and right_triggers: Any string, or any valid unused gpio number on a raspberry pi
             - Note strings of more than one char will not work with key_interrupt (pynput)
     - "reg_link": This corrosponds to a command from the command registry and will determine what message is sent to your user program